ta0kira/wrapping-editor/README.md

 final = unlines $ map upText $ exportDocument editor'
 ```

-## Included Wrapping Policies
+## Wrapping Policies

 - **`breakExact`** works for all character types because it breaks lines at
   exactly the editor width.

-- **`hideLeadingSpace`** hides spaces at the end of each line so that the
-  leading edges of the paragraphs look cleaner.
-This has no effect on the data
+- **`breakWords f`** takes a hyphenation function `f` to split words.
+It also
-  itself.
-This policy works for any character type with a `SpaceChar`
+  trims whitespace from the beginning of wrapped lines.
+This works for any
-  `instance`, which identifies space characters.

-## Creating a Custom Wrapping Policy
+  character type that has instances of `WordChar` and `HyphenChar`.
+(See
+  `Base.Char`.)

+  - **`breakWords noHyphen`** allows words to be broken anywhere, and doesn't
+    show hyphens.
+Use this to just clean up leading whitespace.

+  - **`breakWords lazyHyphen`** breaks words without any dictionary awareness,
+    and attempts to keep at least 2 characters of the word on each line.

+  - Create custom word-breaking by creating a new `WordSplitter`.

-Custom wrapping  policies can be created with a new `instance` of
+- Custom wrapping  policies can be created with a new instance of
-`Base.FixedFontParser`.

-If you want to create a policy that hyphenates words, you can implement
-`renderLine` to conditionally append a hyphen for display purposes.
-This will
-not affect how the cursor gets displayed.
+`FixedFontParser`.
+(See `Base.Parser`.)

 ## Character Support